Tevfik Akbaşlı: Career

 He turned to composition in 1990.
-He succeeded at the position placement exam and made Assistant Principal Timpanist at the State Opera Orchestra.
-He composed an array of pieces from opera to musical for children, from modern dance music to chamber music.
+He has composed an array of pieces from opera to musicals for children, from modern dance music to chamber music.
 Upon the addition of his first opera, The Sacred Chest to the repertoire of The Ankara State Opera and Ballet, he moved to Ankara and continued his career as an orchestra artist.
 The chamber music piece he was commissioned to compose, Autumn in Ankara was performed in Germany in 1994.
 He was awarded the Aziz Nesin Grand Prize by the Cagdas Yasami Destekleme Dernegi for the music he composed for the Giordano Bruno play in 1996, when he was also awarded the Special Jury Award by the Eczacıbasi Contest Jury for his symphonic poem, Turkiye.
 In 1998, he was again awarded the third place for his symphonic poem Dixi et Salvavi Animam Meam at the Eczacibasi's composition contest, whereas in 2000, he was the first prize winner of the same contest for his orchestra suite called Rebirth which also came out as a CD and performed in the opening ceremony of the International Music Festival of Ephesus.
 Between 2000 and 2001, he attended workshops and master classes in contemporary American and film music in New York where his modern dance music Jamaican Pond Sunsets was performed.
 He joined the Istanbul State Opera and Ballet in 2002.
 His Ballet of 2003, The Conquest was awarded the Special Jury Award at a National Composition Contest by the Ministry of Culture.

-In his work, Tevfik Akbasli opted for being comprehensible without lowering artistic and aesthetic levels and epitomized a lively, straightforward expression that embodies the indisputable reign of melody.
-Thanks to his three decades of performance history, he has observed that all masterpieces that are known to be classics this day are those that easily captivate the listener without being tiresome no matter how structurally complicated they are and that consist of small but perfect pieces that can be mumbled effortlessly.
-He endeavored to follow the same path as those classics both as composer and performer.
+In his work, Tevfik Akbasli focused on melodic composition and accessible musical expression.
+His approach was influenced by his experience as both a composer and performer over several decades.
+His compositions drew inspiration from classical music traditions and emphasized structured melodic elements.

 MSG is the copyright holder to his work.

 His major works and awards are: